vojtechruz/vojtechruzicka-blog/src/posts/avoid-telescoping-constructor-pattern/index.md

 This has several advantages:

 -   Easy to implement and change
--   Easy to read - setters are named and you know which fields are assigned which value instantly
+-   Easy to read - setters are named, and you know which fields are assigned which value instantly
 -   Easy to scale - Adding more and more parameters is still easy

 However, there are also disadvantages, which may or may not concern you depending on the scenario: